dan-t/vim-hsimport/README.md

 `HsimportModule` imports the whole module of the symbol/identifier under the cursor.

 `HsimportSymbol` imports only the symbol/indentifier under the cursor.

+The first call of either command might take several seconds, because `hdevtools` has to cache all of the modul informations.

 Credits
 -------